mayankpruthii/SleepStageNet/README.md

 Download the datasets one by one in the main folder of the project.

 # Run this model
+The weights of this model are already trained.
+It will automatically download the weights if not available.
 Type the following command in the console of the project directory.

 python main.py